-If required by the RFP, the Service Provider must provide:
+The Service Provider must provide :

-- a) Names and qualifications of the key personnel that will perform the services indicating who is Team Leader, who are supporting, etc.; - b) CVs demonstrating qualifications must be submitted if required by the RFP; and - c) Written confirmation from each personnel that they are available for the entire duration of the contract.
+- a) Names and qualifications of the key personnel that will perform the services indicating who is Team Leader, who are supporting, etc.; - b) CVs demonstrating qualifications; and - c) Written confirmation from each personnel that they are available for the entire duration of the contract.

-D. Cost Breakdown per Deliverable\
+D. Cost Breakdown per Deliverable